benjaminvinicky/Git-Rebase/rebase-experiments/Rebase_Experiment.md

 You can also rebase master onto origin/master or feature onto origin/feature.
 This is great for updating your work before publishing your changes to the rest of the team.

-\*\**__However, you should never reverse the direction "upstream!"__*\*\*
+\*\**__However, you should never reverse the direction: "upstream!"__*\*\*

+Do not rebase origin/master onto master, or origin/feature onto feature.

 If you aren't careful about not rebasing shared branches or upstream, **you can cause your team to lose work.** Think carefully: if you rebase a shared branch onto your changes, you are inserting your commits into a history that other people need to share.
 You will break history for other collaborators if you push this change.
 When they attempt to sync their changes with origin, they will be very confused.

+When we change the history that other collaborators have also copied into their local repos, we make it difficult for anyone’s new changes to be added properly.

 _Rebasing upstream is dangerous in most situations and should only be attempted by a small team of git "experts"._

-In general, **do not rebase shared branches** but you should rebase *onto* shared branches.

-When we change the history that other collaborators have also copied into their local repos, we make it difficult for anyone’s new changes to be added properly.

 If you submit a **pull request**, do not rebase the branch.
 After a pull request, the branch is considered public.

+In general, **do not rebase shared branches** but you should rebase *onto* shared branches.

 ##### Conflicts